PILOT A TECHNOLOGY TOOL. OUR TREAT.

 Worddio – Charlala – JinbuPal

 So what does Blended Learning mean anyway?

-We define blended learning as a student-centered approach that entails purposeful, appropriate, and sustainable integration of technology* which results in the creation of transformative learning experiences and optimizes the use of face-to-face and online environments.
-Blended learning requires the physical presence of both instructor and learner and offers some degree of learner control over time, place, path, or pace.
+We define blended learning as a student-centered approach that entails purposeful, appropriate, and sustainable integration of technology* which optimizes the use of face-to-face and online environments.
+Blended learning requires a measure of synchronous interactions between instructor and learners and offers some degree of learner control over time, place, path, or pace.

 * Gruba, P., Cárdenas-Claros, M. S., Suvorov, R., & Rick, K. (2016).
 Blended language program evaluation.
 London, UK: Palgrave Macmillan.